mbodiai/embodied-agents/README.md

 ### Hardware Interface

-Mapping robot actions from any model to any embodiment is very easy.
+Mapping robot actions from a model to an action is very easy.
 In our example script, we use a mock hardware interface.
 We also have an [XArm interface](src/mbodied_agents/hardware/xarm_interface.py) as an example.

-Upcoming: a remote hardware interface with a communication protocol.
-This will be very convenient for controlling robots that have a computer attached, e.g., LoCoBot.

 ### Recorder

 Dataset [Recorder](src/mbodied_agents/data/recording.py) can record your conversation and the robot's actions to a dataset as you interact with/teach the robot.
-You can define any observation space and action space for the Recorder.
+You can define any observation space and action space for the Recorder:

-Here's an example of recording observation, instruction, and the output HandControl (x, y, z, r, p, y, grasp).

 ```python
 observation_space = spaces.Dict({